 Accurate diagnosis depends on blood test results such as the following:

-A low iron serum level (but a normal-to-elevated serum ferritin level) is the most important and main sign that anemia of inflammation is present.
+A low TIBC and a normal or elevated ferritin level are the most important signs that indicate that anemia of inflammation is present.
 With inflammation, the level of certain plasma proteins called acute phase proteins is higher in the blood.
 The increase in these proteins usually leads to an increase in the blood’s sedimentation rate, which is determined by a blood test.

 People with a chronic inflammatory disease should be carefully monitored for anemia so that it can be diagnosed and treated.

 In most cases, the type of inflammatory disease or tumour that’s causing the anemia determines the treatment for anemia of inflammation.
 It is important to find and treat the underlying cause of the anemia.
-Once all other causes of anemia are ruled out and the inflammation, infection, or other problem is identified and treated, the anemia can be improved.
+Once all other causes of anemia are ruled out and the inflammation, infection, or other problem is identified and treated, the anemia may improve.

 Medications that are a synthetic form of erythropoietin (e.g., epoetin alfa, darbepoetin alfa*) stimulate the bone marrow to produce more red blood cells.
 They may be recommended if treatment of the underlying condition isn’t effective or possible.